PatrickEifler/kickoff/demos/typography.md

   description: See Kickoff's typography demo

 next:
- - title: Get Kickoff
+ - title: Grids demo
-   body: Find out how to get your hands on Kickoff here.
+   body: Find out about our grid and how to use it
-   link: get.html
+   link: grids.html
- - title: Use Kickoff
+ - title: Components demo
-   body: Ready to get your hands dirty?<br>We’ll show you where to start.
+   body: See all the included components with the framework
-   link: use.html
+   link: components.html
 ---

 <a name="hp"></a>